Holly Dale: Short and feature films

 As students, Dale and Cole completed their first short film, Cream Soda, in 1976.
 This documentary revealed the demands on women employed in Toronto-based body-rub parlors.
 Meanwhile, their next film, Minimum Charge No Cover (1976), explored the lived experience of homosexuals, drag queens, sex workers, and substance users.

 Their following short, The Thin Line (1977), documented the day to day lives of people who were deemed criminally insane and institutionalized in a maximum-security prison.
 While shooting this film, Dale and Cole admit they sought to emphasize the prisoners' humanity to provoke a sense of commonality with the audience, as opposed to solely focusing on their misconduct.

 The content from this film motivated Dale and Cole's first feature documentary, P4W: Prison for Women (1981).
 After four years of communicating with officials, Dale and Cole were granted permission to film inside an all-woman prison outside of Kingston, Ontario, Canada.
 This marked the beginning of the documentary P4W: Prison for Women (1981).
 As co-directors and co-producers, Dale and Cole focused on the relationships between inmates as well as the prisoners' willingness to live despite ongoing challenges.
 This film was well received by critics and the public alike, winning several awards at film festivals and a Genie Award in 1982.

-Later career

-Later in their careers, Dale and Cole decided to develop and operate the Toronto-based independent production company called Spectrum Films.
+Spectrum Films

+Dale and Cole decided to develop and operate the Toronto-based independent production company called Spectrum Films in the early 1980s.
+They registered the name as a partnership but when they tried to incorporate the company in the late 1980s, discovered that the name had already been used for another company.
+They therefore incorporated it as Spectrum-One Films Inc. Spectrum Films produced independent films of various lengths and genres, including Hookers on Davie; Calling the shots; P4W : prison for women; Blood & donuts; Thin line; The making of Agnes of God; and Dangerous offender.
+The company won a number of awards, including the 1988 Theatrical Producers Achievement Award and the 1994 Toronto Arts Award.
+It folded sometime between 2002 and 2026.

+Television

 In addition to her career in film, Dale has directed and produced episodes of different Canadian television series, including Bliss, Sue Thomas: F.B.
 Eye, Just Cause, Twice in a Lifetime, Durham County, Cold Case, and Being Erica.
 She has also directed two episodes of NCIS: Season 11's "Alibi" and Season 12's "Status Update".